wallacebrf/Synology-to-TrueNAS/README.md

 I based my stack off the following: <a href="https://linuxiac.com/how-to-set-up-lemp-stack-with-docker-compose/">how-to-set-up-lemp-stack-with-docker-compose</a> combined with the example here detailing <a href="https://www.hostmycode.in/tutorials/lemp-stack-on-docker">Nginx with port 80 to 443 forwarding and ssl certs</a>.

 I am aware this is not considered the best security practice however I was not able to get the LEMP stack to work unless I set the permissions to `/mnt/volume1/hosting` to `777`.
-To acheive this I went to the permissions for the `/mnt/volume1/hosting` share, wiped the ACL and set the user and group to the `web` user and set all permissions to read/write/execute.
+To achieve this I went to the permissions for the `/mnt/volume1/hosting` share, wiped the ACL and set the user and group to the `web` user and set all permissions to read/write/execute.
 I have been experimenting on trying to rein in these permissions, but anything other than this prevents the stack from working correctly.

 My final configuration and needed files are <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/nginx%20%2B%20PHP%20%2B%20MariaDB%20Stack">found here</a>.